wanyann/wanyann.github.io/content/en/pages/docs/qube.md

 ![image](/images/qube/buttons.png)

-2. **Put the devices into bootloader mode.** To do this, quickly press the `Reset` button on the back of the device twice.

-3. **Flash with the reset firmware.** Connect each of the three devices (left half, right half, Qube) to the computer in turn.
-After connecting, the device will appear in the system as a removable USB drive.
-Drag the reset firmware file (`settings_reset-ergohaven-zmk.uf2`) to this drive.
+2. **Flash the Reset firmware**.
+Connect each of the three devices (left half, right half, Qube) to the computer one by one.
+After connecting, quickly double-press the Reset button on the back of the device to put it into bootloader mode.
+The device will appear in the system as a removable USB drive.
+Drag and drop the Reset firmware file (`settings_reset-ergohaven-zmk.uf2`) onto this drive.
 After copying, the device will automatically reboot.

 > It is normal to see a warning about a file transfer error or an improper device ejection after copying the firmware.
 The file has been transferred successfully, but the drive disconnects before the operating system can register the completion of the transfer.